 Change the Stigma

-In my last post, I briefly talked about how I don’t believe in “good” or “bad” debt.
+In my article on reframing your debt mindset, I talked about how I don’t believe in “good” or “bad” debt.
 Good debt gives you a feeling of safety with your debt, allowing for the danger of keeping it around for longer.

-There’s more to it then that, though.
-The term “bad debt” has a stigma around it.
-If debt already makes you feel like crap, then using terms like “bad debt” will only make you feel worse, especially if you’re the one with the “bad” version.
+Bad debt carries a stigma with it.
+If debt already makes you feel like crap, then using terms like “good debt” and “bad debt” will only make you feel worse, especially if you’re the one with the “bad” version.

 So change the Stigma